OSC provides an isolated and custom R environment for each classroom project that requires Rstudio. The interface can be

 DELETE in the Rstudio launch page.

-$HOME with proper permission to store and share materials like data, scripts, etc, and R packages with the class.
-PI can also request project space for the project ID of the course.
+PI can store and share materials like data, scripts, etc, and R packages with the class.
+We will set up a project space for the project ID of the course.
 This project space will be created under

 /fs/ess/project_ID.
 Once the project space is ready, please login to Owens or Pitzer as PI account of the classroom project.
 Run the following script with the

 course_ID and then two subfolders 1) Rpkgs 2) materials, e.g.